le4ker/blog/_posts/2017-04-22-sql-injections.md

 ![sqli-passwords](/img/posts/sqli/sqli-passwords.png)

-We were successful!
-The passwords are hashed, but we will cover how to crack them in a future post.
+It worked, as you'll notice the passwords are hashed, but we will cover how to crack them in another post.